- 1. The 10-Minute Retainer Audit: Red Flags in Your Agency's Monthly CRO Report

 - Revenue per Visitor (RPV) Lift: The actual dollar-value change tracked in GA4/Shopify, not just conversion rate percentages.

-- Code Hygiene Score: Zero console errors generated by active tests and <100ms execution latency.
+- Code Hygiene Score: Zero console errors generated by active tests and less than 100ms execution latency.

 - Hypothesis Validation Rate: The ratio of tests backed by qualitative user data (heatmaps, session recordings) versus random guesses.